anirudhlakkaraju/go-interpreter/README.md

 $ git clone https://github.com/anirudhlakkaraju/go-interpreter.git
 ```

-Follow the instructions to try and play the interpreter.
-Check out the syntax for [Monkey Language](https://monkeylang.org/)!

 Within the `interpreter/evaluation/src/monkey` directory, run:

 ```bash
 $ go run main.go
 ```

 This will start the REPL (Read-Evaluate-Print-Loop).
+Check out the syntax for [Monkey Programming Language](https://monkeylang.org/)!

-Here are some examples:
+Here are some examples of what the interpreter can do -

 ```bash
 >> let x = 5;